 |Discover Prop & Cas Ins Co||$3,135.16||$306.00||9.76%|

-Bottom line: your commute doesn’t have a big impact on what you pay for car insurance in Ohio.
+Your commute doesn’t have a significant impact on what you pay for car insurance in Ohio.

 |Company||10 Mile commute, 6000 miles annually||25-mile commute, 12,000 miles annualy|

-The biggest reason drivers skip out on higher levels of coverage is that they think it’s not affordable.
-Take a look at the average rates below by coverage level and it quickly becomes clear that’s not the case.
+The biggest reason drivers skip out on higher coverage levels is that they think it’s not affordable.
+Take a look at the average rates below by coverage level.

-At several companies, you can jump up from low to high coverage for less than $200 a year, and at almost all the difference is less than $300 a year.
-Broken down monthly that’s a pretty nominal difference, and well worth the extra cost.
+At several companies, you can jump from low to high coverage for less than $200 a year, and at almost all the difference is less than $300 a year.
+Broken down monthly, that’s a pretty nominal difference, and well worth the extra cost.

-Your credit history can and does affect insurance rates, particularly if you have poor credit.
-According to Experian, the average credit score in Ohio for 2017 was 678.
-That’s a few points about the national average of 675.
+Your credit score does affect car insurance rates, particularly if you have poor credit.
+According to Experian, the average 2019 credit score in Ohio was 705.
+That’s a few points above the national average of 703.

-Fair credit and above doesn’t show as much of a ding on your rates, but at some companies, drivers with poor credit will pay double or close to it for poor credit.
+Fair credit and above don’t have much impact on your car insurance rates.
+Some drivers with poor credit will pay double or close to it for poor credit.